 Let Hörst’s passion for climbing, research, training, and his exploration of the boundaries of personal performance help you achieve your personal best!

-* Support this Web site by ordering this book at TFC discount pricing! *
+* Support this Web site by ordering from us! *

 Editorial reviews of previous edition: